Data Reportedly Shows Nordstrom Made Business Decision Over Ivanka

 Data allegedly backs up Nordstrom’s claim that Ivanka Trump’s products were dropped because of poor sales and not politics.

 The data revealed the first daughter’s products experienced a significant 70 percent drop in October 2016 when compared with the sales of the same month in 2015.
-According to the report made available to Reuters, the Ivanka Trump fashion line plummeted by close to one-third in 2016 before Donald Trump was elected as the 45th President of the United States.
+According to the report made available to Reuters, the Ivanka Trump fashion line plummeted by close to one-third in 2016 before Donald Trump was elected as the 45th president of the United States.

 Once again data & facts show awful sales ended Ivanka's run at #Nordstroms https://t.co/LqVs5MfHvs